What Can You Do With a Public Health Degree?

 - Private sectors like biotechnology and pharmaceuticals

-Amy Carroll-Scott, PhD, MPH, associate professor and chair of the department of Community Health and Prevention, explains why a public health career is collaborative, dynamic, and meaningful:
+Amy Carroll-Scott, PhD, MPH, associate professor and chair of the Department of Community Health and Prevention, offered her thoughts on why a public health career is collaborative, dynamic, and meaningful:

 “Public health is the field – both in research and in practice – that works across disciplines in a truly collaborative way.